mit-orcd/orcd-docs-edit/docs/software/python.md

 pip install pkg5
 ```

-!!!
-Note
-    To install packages with `pip` to a conda or mamba environment you should *not* include the `--user` flag.
-Further, if you are using a conda environment and want Python to *only* use packages in your environment, you can run the following two command:

-    ```bash
-    export PYTHONNOUSERSITE=True
-    ```

-    This will make sure your conda environment packages will be chosen before those that may be installed in your home directory.
+!!!Warning "Do not use the --user flag"
+    Do not use `--user` flag to install packages with `pip`, this will install the package into `$HOME/.local` instead of the environment.

 If you would like to use your conda environment in Jupyter, install the `jupyter` package into your environment.
 Once you have done that, you should see your conda environment listed in the available kernels.

 ### Using Conda Environments

 Whenever you want to activate the environment, first load the miniforge module, then activate with `source activate my_env`.
-Using `source activate` instead of `conda activate` allows you to use your conda environment at the command line and in submission scripts without additional steps.
+The `conda activate` or `mamba activate` commands should also work as long as you load the miniforge module.

+!!!Warning "Do not run conda/mamba init"
+    Do not run `conda init bash` or `mamba init bash`, this makes changes to your environment that can affect how other applications behave, and sometimes cause errors.
+Instead run `module load miniforge` before activating your environment.
 See [Conda/Mamba Init](#condamamba-init) in the [Troubleshooting](#troubleshooting-python-package-issues) section below for more information.

 ```bash
 module load miniforge